We may take them for granted today, but each of these museums has played a vital role in Yorkshire’s history.

 The site of the National Coal Mining Museum is unique because of its setting – Caphouse Colliery is one of the only mines shut down in the 1980s to have been repurposed inline with its history.
 Sunk in the late 18th century, Caphouse was one of a number of thriving pits in the region.

 Today, as the National Coal Mining Museum, it will transport you to another time when Yorkshire industry was dominated by mining.
-There are free guided underground tours where visitors can see the conditions of the pits where thousands worked alongside the tools and machinery.
+They’ve preserved the conditions of the pits where thousands worked alongside the tools and machinery.
 There’s also the pithead baths, steam winding house, pit ponies and paddy trains, as well as a museum tracing the history of Caphouse and other mines around the country.

 National Coal Mining Museum, Caphouse Colliery, New Road, Overton, West Yorkshire, WF4 4RH.